angular-sanctuary/learn-angular/src/content/docs/practical-course/learning-process.md

 There are highlighted this way to help you focus on the main points.
 :::

+### Terminal

+Each chapter contains a terminal section to help you run the application and test the changes you make.

+Depending on your IDE, there are different ways to open a terminal.

+#### Visual Studio Code

+In Visual Studio Code, you can open a terminal by clicking on the `Terminal` menu and selecting `New Terminal`.

+#### WebStorm

+In WebStorm, you can open a terminal by clicking on the `Terminal` menu and selecting `New Terminal`.

 #### Code snippets

 Each chapter contains code snippets to add to the application.